Treatment Guidelines for Traumatic Brain Injury

 One of the major dangers of a traumatic brain injury, as noted in the two prior sections, is the idea of herniation.
 Herniation in the brain results from increased intracranial pressure.
 This increased intracranial pressure (ICP) comes from the brain swelling within a finite volume (defined by the skull).
 Therefore, in addition to surgery, medications can also reduce swelling and prevent herniation from taking place.
 Some of the medicines that can do this include:

 In their most recent guidelines, the AANS addressed the use of these medications based on research studies that have been published.
 Some of their recommendations include:

-- Drugs, such as mannitol and hypertonic saline are effective at reducing intracranial pressure because they draw liquid out of the brain, reducing the liquid volume and lowering pressures inside of the skull.
+- Drugs, such as mannitol and hypertonic saline, effectively reduce intracranial pressure because they draw liquid out of the brain, reducing the liquid volume and lowering pressures inside the skull.

 - Reducing intracranial pressure is beneficial in individuals who have suffered a traumatic brain injury.